Manchester-CityFC-Project/Football-React/README.md

 ## About

- `this is  my learning based project done 90% work, I always wished I'd had a social network for event publishing to find other event publisher  to collaborate with.
-It's like Hoffyevent, except instead of dates it's for finding event location to city with and make tracks.
-View all users, view each user's profile and information,  see similar users in the sidebar. this is also can track users activity`
+ `this is  my learning based project done 90% work, I always wished I'd had manchaster official type dynamic project, Manchester City Football Club, commonly known as Man.
+City, is a football club in Manchester, England.`